hugopfe/Front-End-Projects/README.md

-# Front-End-Projects
- A repository for front-end projects that increase my development skills

-## Frontend Mentor - QR code component solution
+# Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-### Table of contents
+## Table of contents

 - [Overview](#overview)
   - [Screenshot](#screenshot)